abitofhelp/hybrid_app_ada/docs/roadmap.md

 ## Contributing to the Roadmap

-Community feedback shapes Simple_Hybrid's development.
+Community feedback shapes Hybrid_App_Ada's development.
 If you have suggestions:

 1. **File an Issue**: Propose new features via GitHub Issues
 2. **Join Discussions**: Participate in roadmap planning discussions